JoonJR/SUS-PLANE-ABILITY/game/README.md

 # Vision
 The purpose of the game is to make an interactive gaming experience for the player and game as per the requirement of final project work of software 2.
 It is possible to play the game by using keyboard and mouse only.
 ## Game Concept
-To live in a space station, what an honor.
 Years ago, you (player) were selected among millions to be one of the few lucky individuals to take part in an experiment started by Sustainability Administration.
 As one of the chosen few you had the opportunity to look down upon earth in all its glory.
 Months later you notice that the earth no longer looks as it once did.
 As it turns out this was the reason behind this whole experiment.

 Earth doesn't have much more time.
 The corrupt world you see before you are a product of the unsustainable lifestyle of humans.
 No one else on the space station shared your worries with the corruption taking over Earth.
 You knew you had to act, even if you were alone.
 With your trusty space-made purification gun, and only a few minutes to spare you hijack an escape pod and make your way to Earth to purify the spreading corruption.
 Landing right outside of the airport, you come across an old airplane with limited co2 amount.